Reishi Benefits: Traditional Use, Preparation & Modern Interest

 Why People Use Reishi Today

-• Interest in traditional preparation
+• Interest in naturally occurring compounds

-• Curiosity about natural compounds
+• Curiosity about reishi mushroom benefits

 What Do People Mean by “Reishi Benefits”?